 Things to do on holiday from our Gites in Brittany

-Kergudon and our gites in Brittany are a tranquil and peaceful place to enjoy a relaxing holiday in Brittany however, being in the centre of beautiful Bretton countryside, it is also possible to enjoy a more physical and active break.
+Staying in our gites in Brittany at Kergudon gives you a peaceful and tranquil base to explore and enjoy your holiday in Finistere.
+Our Gites in Brittany are in the centre of beautiful Bretton countryside, so it is also possible to enjoy a more physical and active break.
 In fact, whatever activity you enjoy we are likely to be able to cater.

 A full range of activities can be found on this page including:

 - Mountain Biking & Cycling

 One of the most tranquil and beautiful places in the whole of Finistère; the Lac Du Drennec is a fresh water reservoir which was built in 1980.
 Only 2Km from Kergudon Gîtes, Lac Du Drennec offers a wide range of activities.
 A 7.5Km foot path around the lake is well maintained and easy under foot with several car parks and picnic spots.
 Dogs can swim in the Lac Du Drennec everywhere except from the two white sand beaches.
 The Larger of the two beaches at Stamandec is idyllic with outdoor table tennis, children’s playground and a wonderful grassy bank from which to take in the stunning views.
 The Bistro ‘Au Lac’ serves excellent food and refreshments bur requires reservations for dinner (please check opening times).

 Located in the heart of Brittany’s 425,000 acre Armorique National Park, established in 1969 as the second park in France and still the only one in Brittany.
 Kergudon is surrounded by natural beauty and ideal territory for walking, hiking and rambling holidays in Brittany.